What is Dyrenium?

 You should not use this medicine if you have severe kidney or liver disease, urination problems, or high levels of potassium in your blood.
-You should not take triamterene if you also take potassium supplements, or other diuretics such as amiloride or spironolactone.
+You should not take Dyrenium if you also take potassium supplements, or other diuretics such as amiloride or spironolactone.

 Call your doctor right away if you have signs of hyperkalemia (high potassium), such as nausea, slow or unusual heart rate, weakness, or loss of movement.
 You may be more likely to have high potassium if you have kidney disease, diabetes, a severe illness, or if you an older adult.

 You should not use Dyrenium if you are allergic to it, or if you have:

 severe kidney disease, or if you are unable to urinate;